ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/configure-analytics/analytics-vendors.md

 Type attribute value: `lotame`

 Adds support for Lotame.
 More information and configuration details can be found at [mylotame.force.com](https://mylotame.force.com/s/article/Google-AMP).

+### Mapp Intelligence <a name="mapp-intelligence"></a>

+Type attribute value: `mapp_intelligence`

+Adds support for Mapp Intelligence tracking.
+More information and configuration details can be found at [docs.mapp.com](https://docs.mapp.com/pages/viewpage.action?pageId=10027966).

 ### Marin Software <a name="marin-software"></a>